laanh200/CS455-Final-Project/README.md

 *	Improve backend code for Database access.
 Update the date field inputs.
 *	Add more types into the Expense item type.
 *	Add a name column to the income list.
-*	The ability to sort list item by amount, date, name, type.
+*	The ability to sort list item by amount, date, name, type.![new income]

 *	Push notification to enter daily expenses and income.
 *	The ability to export the list into CSV.
 An option on the list view.
 *	The ability to backup current data to the cloud.